Support us! GearJunkie may earn a small commission from affiliate links in this article. Learn More

 Critically taped seams are when a portion of the most important seams are totally sealed off from moisture; (photo/Eric Phillips)

-We’ve tested snowboard pants in a range of conditions from California to the Colorado Rockies and high-alpine environments.
-Our apparel has protected us in ice-cold wind, on long lift rides, on long backcountry tours, and while romping through deep powder.
+We’ve tested snowboard pants in a range of conditions from California to the Colorado Rockies and high-alpine environments, as well as British Columbia.
+Our apparel has protected us in ice-cold wind, on long lift rides, across backcountry tours, and while romping through deep powder.

-While testing snowboard pants, we consider fit, durability, functionality, fit, ease of movement, and overall value.
-We also take into consideration the most novel, style-specific, popular, highly rated, and legacy products across a range of price points.
-We’re confident these are the best snowboard pants on the market today.
+We also take into consideration the most novel, popular, highly rated, and legacy products across a range of price points.

 Buyer’s Guide: How to Choose Snowboard Pants